My grandmother had an old bowl that all the grandkids loved to eat soup out of.

 Do you have an inventory of your assets?
 What a wonderful gift – make an inventory of large, small and treasured assets.
 Include 1) assets you own individually like savings accounts, stocks, bonds and real estate.
 These assets will pass through your will.
 2) assets that have a named beneficiary like a life insurance policy or annuity.
 Anything you own that you want someone to have needs to be on your list.

-Page 2 of 2 - Now, make a list of the people you want to have these items.
+Now, make a list of the people you want to have these items.
 Make sure you include each person’s full name and their relationship to you.
 This way your executor will know exactly who gets what.
 You may also want to list your debtors.

 Let’s talk about your executor.
 This person needs to be trustworthy; their most important job is to carry out your wishes according to the terms of your will.
 If you don’t have an executor, the court will appoint one!